r4dl/nerfinternals/README.md

 │ --upsample, --no-upsample                                                  │
 │                         whether to upsample or not (default: False)        │ │ --run-normal, --no-run-normal                                              │
-│                         whether to upsample or not (default: True)         │ │ --output-dir STR        directory to save outputs in (default: eval)       │ ╰────────────────────────────────────────────────────────────────────────────╯
+│                         whether to run coarse-to-fine pipeline or not      │ │                         (default: True)                                    │
+│ --output-dir STR        directory to save outputs in (default: eval)       │ ╰────────────────────────────────────────────────────────────────────────────╯
 ```